sbtourist/clamq/README.md

 The **endpoint** definition depends on the actual broker: for JMS brokers, it is just the queue/topic name, for AMQP brokers it is a map containing two entries, *:exchange* and *:routing-key*.

+###### Request-Reply

+The Producer also has the ability to perform a synchronous request-reply.
+Under the covers, this leverages a temporary destination as the return channel where a blocking **receive** is performed on that channel for a given amount of time (as defined by **receive-timeout**. defaults to 10 seconds).
+If no response is received within that time, *nil* is returned.

+    (request-reply producer endpoint message headers)

 ### Message consumers